 How does R&D tax relief work?

-At its simplest, R&D tax relief works by allowing companies to adjust their profit downwards so that they pay less corporation tax.
-If this profit adjustment results in the creation of a loss, the company can surrender some or all of that loss in exchange for cash from HMRC.
+R&D tax relief works in different ways depending on the scheme through which you are applying.
+For the SME, R&D Intensive and ERIS Schemes, it allows companies to adjust their profit downwards so that they pay less corporation tax.
+A loss-making company can surrender some or all of that loss, depending on the circumstances, in exchange for cash from HMRC.

 The rate of the relief will vary depending on the scheme which the company is claiming under – and there are various rules which determine which one applies to your client.